Advertisement

 Up until 1993 parents in France had to choose a name for their baby from a long list of acceptable prénoms laid out by authorities.
 But the list was scrapped under President François Mitterand and French parents were given the liberty to be a little bit more inventive.

-However the law currently states that a court can still ban names if they decide it is against the child's best interests.
+As the law currently stands, a French court can still ban names if they decide it is against the child's best interests.

 The national statistics body INSEE publishes an annual list of the most popular baby names, but yearly lists of rejected names are not provided.